-9.3.7 Orders in Eurex EnLight
+9.3.8 Orders in Eurex EnLight

-Once the respondents have provided quotes, the requester can send an order to Eurex EnLight to trade with one of the quote sides.
+Once the respondents have provided quotes, the requester can send orders to Eurex EnLight to trade with quotes.
 The quote identifier and the quote side must be specified in the order, so that a specific quote side of the respondent can be targeted.
-Eurex EnLight will match the order with the targeted quote side, with the quote price and the quantity provided in the order and thus generate a deal.
+Eurex EnLight matches the order with the targeted quote side, with the quote price and the quantity provided in the order and thus generate a deal.